annieqt/Tuchong-Spider/README.md

-Crawling photots of a specified author from www.tuchong.com.
+Crawling photos of a specified author from www.tuchong.com.

 Since tuchong uses a waterfall layout which lazy loads pictures, two ways of implmenting the spider is provided.